5tsuki/Windows95NT4KeyGenerator/README.md

 The activation key is not checked via server but with an algorithm and when the Windows NT 4.0 code was leaked they figured out how the algorithm worked.

 ## How does it work?
-When prompted type what type of code you want to be generated. ("normal" or "oem")
+1. When prompted type what type of code you want to be generated. ("normal" or "oem").
+2. Then a file (key.txt) will be created with the code in it.

 ### This code is only for educational purposes, piracy is not okay, buy the software you are using.